-Empirical Implementation: Our empirical analysis includes a few modifications to Equation (3) to account for the specific features of our data.
-In particular, in Equation (3) x_i includes fixed effects for sequences of location choices at the o(i)-d(i)-d(i)-d(i) level for native-born children and at the d(i)-d(i) by birth cohort level for immigrants.
-Because we measure children's outcomes at a fixed age and, therefore, in different calendar years, we add the birth-cohort fixed effects to account for fluctuations in labor market conditions over time.
+In Equation (2) x_i includes fixed effects for sequences of location choices at the o(i)-d(i)- $d_2(i)$ level for native-born children and at the d(i)- $d_2(i)$ by birth cohort level for immigrants.7 By including the sequence of location choice fixed effects, location effects are identified only from variation in the timing of moves rather than variation between families that moved between different places.
+We measure children's outcomes at a fixed age and, therefore, in different calendar years.
+Therefore, we add the birth-cohort fixed effects to account for fluctuations in labor market conditions over time.
 Lastly, x_i includes year of birth fixed effects interacted with parental income rank, where we control for the sequences of location fixed effects and parental income in an additively separable way due to the sample size restriction we face.

-We estimate Equation (3) for children whose families moved between cities in Israel or immigrated to Israel before the child turned 18.
-In Equation (3), location effects are identified only in relative terms.
+Note that in this model, location effects are identified only in relative terms.
 Therefore, in our analysis, we set the base-level location of immigrants to be the former Soviet Union and the base-level location of native-born children to be Jerusalem.